danimelzz/BayesianEcology/Introduction.md

 P(HIV+ ∣ ELISA+) = 0.0013764 / 0.0113616 = 0.12
 ```

-### Example 2.
+### 2.2.
 Bayes Updating
-In Example 1, we concluded that if you were positively diagnosed for HIV using ELISA test, there is only 12% of probability that you actually have HIV.
+**Example 2** In Example 1, we concluded that if you were positively diagnosed for HIV using ELISA test, there is only 12% of probability that you actually have HIV.
 However, you certainly want to have more certainty about it and thus you test your blood again.
 Assuming that there is an independence between the first and the second test, what is the probability of being HIV positive if also the second ELISA test comes back positive?

 ```
+*note: this is not a R code, but the answer for example 2*

 First, it's important to know that the posterior probability obtained in the previous iteration (Example 1) will be the prior information in the Bayes updating.
 In other words, now we will have P(HIV+) = 0.12.

 Using Bayes' Theorem: